OumaimaBadi/leukemia-cnn-classification/README.md

 The repository is organized as follows:

-- `data/`: This directory contains the dataset or instructions on how to obtain it.

 - `notebooks/`: Jupyter notebooks used for data exploration, model training, and evaluation.

-- `src/`: Source code for the CNN model and any related utilities.

 - `model/`: Saved model checkpoints and configuration files.